McConnell calls Putin a ‘thug’ but refuses to criticize Trump

 Nebraska GOP Sen. Ben Sasse doesn’t either.

-“You know, I’ll be honest, I don’t know what the president is trying to do,” Sasse said.
+“You know, I’ll be honest, I don’t know what the president is trying to do,” Sasse said on ABC’s “This Week with George Stephanopoulos” Sunday.
 “But let’s be clear.
 Has the U.S. ever made any mistakes?
 Of course.
 Is the U.S. at all like Putin’s regime?
 Not at all.
 The U.S. affirms freedom of speech.
 Putin is no friend of freedom of speech.
 Putin is an enemy of freedom of religion.
 The U.S. celebrates freedom of religion.
 Putin is an enemy of the free press.
 The U.S. celebrates free press.
 Putin is an enemy of political dissent.
 The U.S. celebrates political dissent and the right for people to argue free from violence about places or ideas that are in conflict.”

 Sasse added, “There is no moral equivalency between the United States of America, the greatest freedom living nation in the history of the world, and the murderous thugs that are in Putin’s defense of his cronyism.”